-Potty training methods adopted by you for your little girl can be fun too, and these tips will help make the process smoother.
+Potty training methods adopted by you for your little girl can be fun, too.
+These tips will help make the process smoother.

 Most little girls aspire to be like their mothers when they grow up.
-Hence, you may observe that most of the time, they copy their mum’s dressing style and makeup.
-Since little girls love to imitate their mums, it is a good idea to let them watch their mums use the toilet and learn from them.
-And if there is an older sister at home, she can watch her sister too and pick the tricks of using a toilet.
+You may observe that they copy their mum’s dressing style and make-up most of the time.
+Since little girls love to imitate their mothers, it is a good idea to let them watch their mums use the toilet and learn from them.
+And if there is an older sister at home, she can watch her sister, too, and pick the tricks of using the toilet.

 To start with, buy your baby girl a child-sized potty which she can call her own.
-It is always advisable to start the training with a child sized potty before exposing them to bathrooms, as bathrooms are accident prone and need constant supervision.
+It is always advisable to start the training with a child-sized potty before using the bathroom as bathrooms are accident-prone and need constant supervision.

-But if you want your girl to get trained in the toilet straight away, then buy an adapter seat that is comfortable and attaches firmly.
+If you want your girl to get trained in the toilet straight away, buy an adapter seat that is comfortable and attaches firmly.
 Also, provide a stool along with it to rest her feet.
 She can also use it to climb up and down independently.